jasonjmcghee/WebMCP/README.md

 node build/index.js --help
 ```

 Also, again, single self-contained file.
-Feel free to move it, rename it, etc.
+Feel free to move it, rename it, etc. Note that it'll lose track of any tokens, the `MCP_SERVER_TOKEN` and the currently running server if you don't move the appropriate files, as these are stored next to the server (this is dumb and should be in `~/.webmcp` or something), but they'll get recreated (you'll need to update mcp client config).

 ## How It Works